appleby/Lisp-In-Small-Pieces/README.md

 This repository contains source code from the book [Lisp In Small Pieces][LiSP] by Christian Queinnec, updated to work with modern versions of Bigloo, Gambit, and Mit-scheme.
-Specifically, the following versions are known to mostly work, with a few exceptions noted below.
+Specifically, the following versions are known to pass the included test suite, with a [few exceptions][failing-tests] noted below.

 - [bigloo][] 4.1a
 - [gambit][] 4.7.2